codr7/hostr/README.md

 ### units
 Units are physical objects, e.g hotel rooms or snowboards.<br>
+Units have various rules that change the behavior of the system, e.g whether bookings need to be checked in and/or out..<br>
 Each unit is a pool, which is used to track its availability in time.

 ### products